 I have been deep in the ‘Byronic world’ this past month.
 I fell in love with Byron’s poems as a teenager, sat in my room learning many by heart, and just revelled in his wonderful language.
 Over the years I’ve read several biographies about the infamous poet, his extraordinary love life, his travels and adventures.
 I knew a little of his wife, and was also aware that biographies had been written about his remarkable daughter, Ada, Countess of Lovelace who, like her father, died aged 36.

-However, I knew I needed to read much more to prepare for a talk I’m soon to give as part of a series offered by the Royal Society of NSW and the Sydney Mechanics School of Arts on ‘Remarkable Women in Science’.
+However, I knew I needed to read much more to prepare for a talk I gave for the Royal Society of NSW and the Sydney Mechanics School of Arts on ‘Remarkable Women in Science’.
 Hence my reading about Ada and her mother.
 Annabella Milbanke, who had the dubious honour of becoming Byron’s wife, was a keen mathematician – this at a time when girls were rarely taught any maths.
 Byron called her his “Princess of Parallelograms”.
 She was very astute with money and a very bright woman.

 Byron left for Europe when his only legitimate daughter, Ada, was a tiny baby – she never knew her father as he died when she was 8.
 Her mother, worried that Ada was too imaginative, decided that studying maths might keep her daughter’s mind from poetry and other dangerous subjects.
 Ada became a brilliant mathematician.
 Her work with Charles Babbage led to the development of the computer, but it was Ada who visualised just to what lengths Babbage’s ‘Analytical Machine’ might go, and who could picture substituting letters and other symbols for numbers to enlarge the scope of his design.
 Ada has often been described as ‘the mother of computers’.